Adding content to new site

 Will we be able to connect Ideal Logic, Digital Measures, and other systems with the new website?

 Eventually, yes.
-But not for Phase 1 launch.
+Digital Measures will allow you to choose what will show automatically on your Extension profile.
 The web upgrade is part of our comprehensive digital strategy.
 Over time, we will work to integrate or link to other OSU systems and databases.

 How can we maintain connections to our respective college websites?